 At New Hope Counselling, I offer a safe, quiet, comfortable space to explore and overcome life's challenges, at your own pace.
+At the present time, I will work with you to create such a space while working online or on the phone.

 I can help you deal with issues such as anxiety, depression, stress, decision-making, bereavement or loss, trauma, low self-esteem, issues of spirituality, anger, family issues, relationship problems, or experience of abuse.